 The Graduate Research School offer a range of events for staff and students.

-FameLab is the world’s leading science communication competition, created by Cheltenham Festivals and co-produced by the British Council.
+UWA is a proud supporter of FameLab - the world’s leading science communication competition, created by Cheltenham Festivals and co-produced by the British Council.
 FameLab asks researchers to explain their work to a non-scientific audience in just three minutes, with no PowerPoint and no jargon.

 Since coming to Australia in 2014, over 160 early-career researchers have gone through FameLab’s expert training and presented their research on stage, entertaining thousands with their fascinating stories of science.

 The competition offers comprehensive sci-comm training and access to a global network of like-minded peers.

 Applications for FameLab are now open.

 Register your interest in attending a FameLab training workshop.